Vaishaal/fastfood/README.md

 [ ] Make sure you have relevant citations
 [ ] what does scikit-learn check_array do?
 [ ] add docstrings
+[ ] Significantly clean up the code around the typed memory views
+    to make sure the correct types and dimensions and strides are being passed in

 ## Installation instructions